Valuing a single segment of a business

-When businesses are being valued, it is usually the entire enterprise value that is sought.
-You will generally see such valuations if the company is offered for sale, a transfer of ownership is contemplated, or for investment purposes, whether debt or equity.
+When you value a business, you usually focus on valuation of the entire enterprise.
+For example, you will generally see such valuations if the owners put the company up for sale.
+In addition, business valuation comes up when the owners consider a transfer of ownership, or for investment purposes, whether debt or equity.

 You may wonder: are all business appraisals done on the total business enterprise basis?
 Not necessarily.
 Consider a situation when business owners want to divest of part of the business.
-Perhaps a single division is to be spun off from the parent company.
-Here, the owners will likely be interested in the value of just that segment and not the entire business.
+Perhaps they decide to spin off a single division from the parent company.
+Here, the owners will likely want to know the value of just that segment and not the entire business.

 Valuing a part of the company presents a set of challenges.
-A key question you are likely to face is whether the business is organized into well defined business units.
-If so, business income and expenses can be attributed to each business unit as if it were a separate company.
+A key question you need to address: is the business organized into well defined business units.
+If so, you can attribute business income and expenses to each business unit as if it were a separate company.

-Even then there are some differences between a truly independent firm and a business segment managed as a separate profit and loss center.
-Chances are the business units have access to central company resources on special terms.
-For example, the parent company may be helping with supplier negotiations or offer a central research and development function for the business units to use.
-Or perhaps the business unit takes advantage of the central corporate marketing organization in order to gain access to certain market segments.
+Even then you run across some differences between a truly independent firm and a business segment managed as a separate profit and loss center.
+Importantly, business units often have access to central company resources on special terms.
+For example, the parent company may be helping with supplier negotiations.
+Or it may offer a central research and development function for the business units to use.
+Perhaps a business unit takes advantage of the central corporate marketing organization in order to gain access to certain market segments.

 To make your business segment valuation realistic, you will need to identify all such special arrangements and economic advantages they offer.
-If the business unit is to be valued on a standalone company basis, you would need to adjust the income and expenses accordingly.
+Let’s say you want to value a business unit on a standalone company basis.
+Then you would need to adjust the income and expenses accordingly.

-In summary, a business unit can be valued successfully as long as you can realistically attribute its income and expenses.
+In summary, you can value a business unit successfully as long as you can realistically attribute its income and expenses.
 In addition, you would need to make a judgment call as to the business risk once the business unit starts operating as an independent entity.